willymcallister/willymcallister.github.io/_articles/parallel-resistors.md

 $i_{\text R1} = v/\text R_1 \qquad i_{\text R2} = v/\text R_2 \qquad i_{\text R3} = v/\text R_3$

 The main current $i$ splits up into three separate resistor currents.
 Those currents rejoin each other and flow back to the current source.
-That means the the individual resistor currents have to add up to the main current.
+That means the individual resistor currents have to add up to the main current.

 The amount of current in each resistor is *inversely* proportional to the value of the resistor.